chriskrycho/v5.chriskrycho.com/site/journal/2020/Async Data and Autotracking in Ember Octane.md

 - I have added `// SAFETY: ...` comments for the places where we have to make type casts.
 TypeScript cannot track the guarantees we’re upholding via our invariants.
 I *always* write this kind of comment on any type cast I write, so that it’s clear later what has to remain true for the cast to remain safe.[^4]

+Here’s what the TS implementation would look like:

 ```ts
 declare function helper(fn: Function): unknown;
 declare function assert(desc: string, pred: unknown): asserts pred;